rgammans/MysteryMachine/README.rst

 (Note, Pyparsing was included here but setup.py now handles that dependency for you)

-Yapsy
-'''''
-Yapsy does not currently meet our python3 or other requirements.

-MysteryMachine ships with a patched version of Yapsy which should be backwardly compatible with 1.7 - but adds a filter mechanism which is currently used so we ignore UnTrusted plugins.

 Mercurial
 '''''''''
-MysteryMachine no longers needs to be able to use Mercurial as a library , but does require mercuial 1.9 or later for the cmd server feature.
+MysteryMachine no longer needs to be able to use Mercurial as a library, but does require mercuial 1.9 or later for the cmd server feature.

 However this be now be the standard version pyexe, or other binary version of mercuial downloaded form the usual sources (ie. selenic.com) .

+Git
+'''
+As an alternative to mercurial git is now available as a Version manager option, via the gitpython library.

 Bpython
 '''''''